RishabhRJain/Car-parking-detection/README.md

 # Car-parking Spaces detection by using MRCNN on Google Colab

 This is an implementation of detecting empty car parking spaces and sending the user a notification once it finds it.
+This project uses the
+Google Colab platform, Since I DONT HAVE A GPU 😛 .
+Both the input and output are read and written to Google drive.

 This project mainly has three parts :-
 1. Detecting the object i.e car in this case